leehoanzu/color-classification/docs/train.md

 ## Inference on custome images

-* Use the trained model to make predictions on custom images and visualize the predicted class labels along with the images.
+* Use the trained model to make predictions on custom images and visualize the predicted class labels along with the images:

 ```python
 # Create an instance of ResNet18